 By Rajiv Mehrishi, Home Secretary, Government of India, 29th July, 2016

-The link to the report helped to discover other, related sources of information that I had been trying to find during the previous few days.
+The link to the report helped to discover other, related sources of information that I had been trying to find during the previous few days (relative to June 17, 2017).
 That was not the end of the difficulties.
-Perhaps the NCRB does have a data base that permits the construction of graphs showing time series for data of interest, but those, if they exist could not be found by me.
-Furthermore, the Indian government does not appear to have published such time series, either in tabular form or in graphs.
+Perhaps the NCRB does have a data base that permits the construction of graphs showing time series for data of interest, but that, if it exists, could not be found by me.
+Furthermore, the Indian government does not appear to have published such time series, either in tabular or in graphical form.

 Navigation of the sources of suicide data published by the NCRB is very cumbersome.

 I tried as best as I could to identify the individual files in which I found the data shown here (to sort my thoughts and not to lose track of where I was when I found something I needed) for the updating of the associated spreadsheet that is used to generate the included graphs.
 I tried to follow the same principle when using the data I found for updating the associated spreadsheet, in the spreadsheet itself.
 (Some of the data, and links to their sources, I needed and found are shown at the end of this commentary.)

 The data of interest are spread out over reports that each contains only data for a single year or for some data for two years, and for some totals for several years, but not for individual sub-categories of those totals for more than two years.
 That is very user-unfriendly.
 It is not too surprising that the World Health Organization provides comprehensive health statistics for most, if not all countries in the world, but virtually none for India.
 I suspect that the WHO may have found it to be too difficult to work with non-standard and extremely user-unfriendly tabulations.